Remember your first day in email marketing?

 Finding the Right Approach for Your Market

-These seven emails brilliantly illustrate some of the most important principles of effective subject lines, but here’s the bottom line: What works for one market may not work for all markets.
+These seven examples brilliantly illustrate some of the most important principles of effective subject lines, but here’s the bottom line: What works for one market may not work for all markets.

 The only way to know what will connect with your audience is to just send emails and track data.
 To really see what subject lines are producing results in your market, track your open and click-through rates with an email marketing solution like Reply (Hi!
 We have a free trial!).

-Alright, you have the knowledge and the tools.
+Alright, you have the knowledge, some successful email subject lines for your inspiration, and the tools.
 Now the only thing left is action.
 Boot up your computer, log in to Reply, and start emailing!